-Upon arrival in Warsaw, meet our Catholic Polish tour escort and transfer to the center of Warsaw.
+Upon arrival in Warsaw, meet our Catholic Polish tour manager and transfer to the center of Warsaw.
 This afternoon, celebrate Mass at the Church of St. Stanislaw Kostka, outside of which is the tomb of Fr.
 Jerzy Popieluszko, chaplain and martyr of the Solidarity Movement.
 After Mass, explore the museum of Fr.
 Popieluszko.
 Next, enjoy a Welcome Dinner hosted by Steve and Janet Ray in the reconstructed Warsaw Old Town featuring colorful houses, art galleries, and quaint restaurants.
-Overnight in Warsaw.
-(Note: activities today depend on the actual flight arrival time.)
-(D)
+Overnight in Warsaw (Note: activities today depend on the actual flight arrival time).

 Depart to Niepokolanow – the Immaculata city, built by Fr.
 Maximilian Kolbe.
 Celebrate Mass at the Shrine of Fr.
 Maximilian Kolbe.
 Return to Warsaw for a city sightseeing tour that introduces us to the most important sights of the capital city of Poland.
 Raised from the ashes of World War II, we begin our tour at St. John’s Cathedral, where Servant of God Stefan Cardinal Wyszynski is buried.
 Also see the Royal Castle Square, which features the magnificent royal residence and Sigmund Column.
-Next, see the Jewish Quarter and Heroes Memorial.
-Later this afternoon, we arrive at the beautiful Lazienki Park and Palace, the former summer residence of the Polish King.
-While in the Park, see the famous Chopin Monument.
+Next see the Jewish Quarter and Heroes Memorial.
 Dinner on your own and overnight in Warsaw.
-(CB)

-This morning check out of hotel and depart for your return flights to the USA.
-(CB)
+This morning check out of the hotel and transfer to the airport for return flights to the USA.